 It’s hard to explain without writing war and peace but since an early age I’ve rejected my sexuality and suppressed who I really am.
 I am a man who likes to dress as a woman, behave as a woman and be with other women, be they women or men dressed as women.
 Actually, I could also add, I am a woman living in a man’s body.
 Again its hard to explain without writing war and peace.
 I am Transgender.

-I do love the theatre, the majesty of getting dressed up.
+I do love the theatre, the majesty of getting dressed up, even day to day.
 The preparation, the makeup, the dressing and ultimately the view of myself once the transformation is complete.
 Ultimately, if you’re really interested then maybe you need to try it for yourself and get dressed up and come out round Manchester with my friends and I.

 Do you shave your legs?
 Do you have to shave your legs?